 With my category list above and my monthly and Google Calendar, I'm ready to plan my week.
 As I open my weekly pages, I plug in first appointments from the monthly page or Google Calendar.

 The next thing is to look at my category list and see what are some of the most important things to accomplish this week.
 I do use My Daily, Weekly, Monthly & Yearly Tasks list as part of my planning to work in home cleaning into my schedule.
 I keep this list written in my big planner and also in my smaller portable planner I talk about below.

 My schedule has gone from a pretty regular set one when kids were home to extremely flexible now as empty nesters.
 When you look at My Daily, Weekly, Monthly & Yearly Tasks, please keep in mind that the cleaning in that particular room may only take me 15 minutes that day.
 I tidy well but don't clean as deep as I used to when I was a younger mama.
 Because my home is tidy and fairly organized it makes cleaning so much easier and quicker.

 (If there is one area I want to encourage you young mama's it is to keep order.
 Continue to declutter and simplify because it makes your cleaning so much quicker and you really will see that you have much more free time!)

-So when the next Sunday rolls around, I can see from my master daily to do list what didn't get accomplished and plug it in again for the next week.
-I love having this portable list with me to carry as it helps me to have it to write anything down quick I need to remember and I always know where it is.
+So when the next Sunday rolls around, I can see from my master daily to-do list what didn't get accomplished and plug it in again for the next week.
+I love having this portable list with me to carry as it helps me to have it to write anything down quickly I need to remember and I always know where it is.
 As I've been aging and seemingly more forgetful, that's a good thing 😉

 Top 10 Benefits I Love About Using a Planner: